-In accordance with Government Auditing Standards, we have also issued our report dated March 10, 2020 on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated March 22, 2021 on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Authority's internal control over financial reporting and compliance.
-This report can be found on pages 21 and 22.
+This report can be found on pages 24 and 25.

-Los Cerritos Wetlands Authority Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2019
+Los Cerritos Wetlands Authority Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2020 With Comparative Amounts as of September 30, 2019

-As management of the Los Cerritos Wetlands Authority (Authority), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities and performance of the Authority for the fiscal year ended September 30, 2019.
+As management of the Los Cerritos Wetlands Authority (Authority), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities and performance of the Authority for the fiscal year ended September 30, 2020.
 Please read it in conjunction with additional information that we have furnished in the accompanying basic financial statements, which follow this section.